scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 mutable and add attributes, e.g. add a docstring to a class.
 A decorator might do something useful even without modifying the object, for example register the decorated class in a global registry.
-In the second case, virtually anything is possible: when a something different is substituted for the original function or class, the new object can be completely different.
+In the second case, virtually anything is possible: when something different is substituted for the original function or class, the new object can be completely different.
 Nevertheless, such behaviour is not the purpose of decorators: they are intended to tweak the